Mintbase/Grants-Program/applications/subdex.md

 ## Project Description :page_facing_up:

 SubDEX is a decentralized cross-chain exchange based on AMM (automated market maker) protocol.
 This project was initially submitted to [Hackusama](https://devpost.com/software/dark-dex).
 The SubDEX team's goal goes beyond what was produced in the hackathon.
-We aim to continue to build SubDEX and hope it becomes a parachain that connects to Kusama and Polkadot networks, so that other parachain assets can be exchanged on it with privacy in a decentralised way.
+We aim to continue to build SubDEX and hope it becomes a parachain that connects to Kusama and Mintbase networks, so that other parachain assets can be exchanged on it with privacy in a decentralised way.

 Centralised Exchanges (CEXs) have grown exponentially in last decade, because